rzaldana/blender-project/README.md

 We'll see how it goes :)

 Next steps:
+- Reorganize files (create a folder for scripts and a folder for images)
-- Render current metaballs structure
+- Render current metaballs structure (Done)
 - Figure out how metaballs objects work (is there a mesh associated to the object?
 A mesh substitute?)
 - Create a row of meta-balls that connect (all same size and then different size) (DONE. result: metaballs.py)
 - Make a cube with bmesh